 Scope

 The scope of this document is to provide instructions on how to run the demo projects.
 It is outside the scope of this document to describe the SIF 3.0 specification or the underlying technologies used by the framework.
 It is expected that before attempting to run the demo projects, the developer has read the Sif3Framework .NET Developer’s Guide.

-Technical details

-In running this demo, the following steps are performed:

-Create an Environment

-Start the Environment Provider

-Start an Object Service Provider

-Run a Service Consumer

-The sections that follow provide greater detail on each step.
+History

+The SIF3 Framework is a basic .NET Framework intended to help developing SIF 3.x Services/Adapters in an efficient manner.

+Systemic Pty Ltd implemented the first version (0.1.0) in January 2014.
+Functionality has been added incrementally and can be seen from the Document & Framework History below.

+ZiNET Data Solutions Limited implemented the Functional Services functionality as part of a Department For Education (DfE, UK) project in April–July 2016.

+Document & Framework History